Undergraduate Course Catalog 2014-2015

 Multicultural Student Affairs

-The Office of Multicultural Student Affairs (OMSA) creates opportunities for people to participate in an inclusive community and to explore and understand diversity, justice and injustice, inclusion and equity.
+The Office of Multicultural Student Affairs (OMSA) creates opportunities for people to participate in an inclusive community and to explore and understand diversity, social justice, inclusion, and equity.
 OMSA's work is grounded in an understanding of diversity that includes people of all abilities, ages, ethnicities, genders, nationalities, races, religions/spiritual traditions, socioeconomic classes, and sexual orientations.

-Providing support and development for Asian/Asian American/Pacific Islanders, Black/African American/Caribbean/African, Latino/Latina/Hispanic, Middle Eastern, Native American/First Nations, Multiracial, and Lesbian, Gay, Bisexual, Transgender, Questioning, and Allied students is a focus of OMSA's work.
+Providing support and development for Asian/Asian American/Pacific Islanders, Black/African American/Caribbean/African, Latino/Latina/Hispanic, Middle Eastern/Middle Eastern American, Native American/First Nations, Multiracial Students, and Lesbian, Gay, Bisexual, Transgender, Questioning Students, and First Generation College Students as well as Ally Students is a key focus of OMSA's work.

 Nontraditional Student Services